 No technical training is required unless you are using the Columbia Protocol for research.
 We do suggest training for users, however, and offer several easy options, including online sessions that take as little as 20 minutes to complete.

-Which version of the protocol should I use?
+Which form of the protocol should I use?

 Is suicide really preventable?